 Volo’s is a monster ecology book at heart, written by the in-world adventuring author, Volothamp Geddarm, and provides an in-depth look at some iconic monsters of DnD history.
-It gives DMs variants of these monsters (which include orcs, gnolls, beholders, and mindflayers), along with maps of their camps/lairs, and rafts of other nasties to send against your unwitting players (from redcaps to the mighty flailsnail!).
-For the players, an extension of races to choose from (seven), and even the option to play traditionally ‘monstrous’ races like Goblins (another six options, for a whopping thirteen total new races).
+It gives DMs variants of these monsters, along with maps of their camps/lairs, and rafts of other nasties to send against your unwitting players.
+For the players, an extension of races to choose from (seven), and even the option to play traditionally ‘monstrous’ races like Goblins (another six options).

 Xanathar’s Guide to Everything (XGtE)

-This humorous supplement is heavily player-focused, giving us 31 subclasses (a few of which were reprinted from the SCAG) including the Samurai Fighter, Drunken Master Monk, and the Ancestral Guardian Barbarian.
-That’s not all, though, this book is full of creative tools for players (from a Wild Shape options list for Druids by territory and CR, to tables and guidance to help create your backstory and examples of names) and DMs alike (new optional rules expanding on tool use, downtime and more).
-Colour commentary is provided by the infamous Xanathar themself, the beholder leader of the Xanathar crime guild based in the Forgotten Realms city of Waterdeep.
+This humorous supplement is heavily player-focused, giving us 31 subclasses including the Samurai Fighter, Drunken Master Monk, and the Ancestral Guardian Barbarian.
+That’s not all, though, this book is full of creative tools for players and DMs alike.
+Color commentary is provided by the infamous Xanathar themself, the beholder leader of the Xanathar crime guild based in the Forgotten Realms city of Waterdeep.

 Mordenkainen’s Tome of Foes (MToF)

 Another lore and DM-heavy supplement.
-MToF presents more detailed folklore about the various races of the multiverse, as well as a long list of interesting and very challenging new monsters!
-Did you know when Dwarves drink, they relive happy memories?
-Well, you would have if this book was already on your shelf, guess it’s off to View at Amazon for you.
-When it gets delivered, you’ll also get access to new race options for players, including both varieties of the psionic gith and subraces for elves.
+MToF presents more detailed folklore about the various races of the multiverse, as well as a long list of interesting and very challenging new monsters.
+You’ll also get access to new race options for players, including both varieties of the psionic gith and subraces for elves.

 Tasha’s Cauldron of Everything (TCoE)

-The most recent supplement brings with it a staggering 22 new subclasses (inc. the Path of the Beast Barbarian, the Circle of Wildfire Druid, and the Psi Warrior Fighter), as well as a reprinting of the Artificer class (RftLW), the Order domain and Circle of Spores (GGtR), the College of Eloquence and Oath of Glory (MOoT).
+This supplement brings with it a staggering 22 new subclasses.
 There are variant rules for changing your race (referred to as Origin) stats, optional rules for each class, new feats, and magic items to sink your teeth into (or in the case of magical tattoos, to sink into you!).
-For Dungeon Masters, there’s a broad new toolbox containing help with puzzles along with examples thereof, guidance on session zero, rules to build sidekicks for your players, and new ways to interact with the environment (supernatural regions, magical phenomena, natural hazards, and, for the brave, parleying with monsters!).
+For DMs, there’s a broad new toolbox containing help with puzzles along with examples thereof, guidance on session zero, rules to build sidekicks for your players, and new ways to interact with the environment.

 Fizban’s Treasury of Dragons (FToD)